-Parents who pay the full year's tuition at registration will be given a 5% discount.
 Parents who pay the full semester's tuition will be given a 2% discount.
 Parents who pay by the month can spread their payments over 10 months.

 Families can arrange to have payments automatically deducted from a savings or checking account or charged to a credit card through the FACTS Payment Plan option found in the Family Portal.